AirysDark/xone-retropie/README.md

 have made some tweaks and modifications to the code.

+no longer do you have to install firmware, just run install2.sh. it will complete.

 `xone` is a Linux kernel driver for Xbox One and Xbox Series X|S accessories.
 It serves as a modern replacement for `xpad`, aiming to be compatible with Microsoft's *Game Input Protocol* (GIP).

 ## Compatibility